mkn2108/esphome-display/README.md

+@28.05.: Added weather page, which is only visible by touching the clock_page (standard page after standby)

 Just my adaption of the display added Standby_page and related HA automation based on sensor.panel_user_touched change Wifi signal based on db